ezpogue/cs100finalproject/README.md

 ## Project Description
 For our project we will be making a Pokemon inspired text based RPG.
 In the Pokemon series of games, the player controls a Pokemon trainer.
 The gameplay is focused around collecting monsters, training them to be stronger, and battling them against other trainers.
 It is effectively legal dogfighting marketed towards children.
+### Language and Tools
 We will be writing this game in [C++](https://www.cplusplus.com/), and will be utilizing tools such as [GitHub](https://github.com/), [GoogleTest](https://github.com/google/googletest), [Valgrind](https://www.valgrind.org/), etc.
+### Input and Output
 For input and output we will be using the terminal.
 The game will output the current situation, along with options on how to proceed.
 The user will then input what they want to do, and the game will respond accordingly.
+### Features

-Features of the game will include core Pokemon features, such as battling monsters, catching monsters, using items, and whiting out because of Whitney's Miltank.
+Features of the game will include core Pokemon features, such as battling monsters, catching monsters, using items, and [whiting out because of Whitney's Miltank](https://rage-quit.fandom.com/wiki/Whitney%27s_Miltank_(Pok%C3%A9mon)).

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to: